Examples of course-specific information about generative AI

 Contact the course responsible for guidance and clarification of this information, or if you are wrongly accused of using generative AI in the course's examination and graded assignments.

-Allowed only in specific assignments
+Generative AI tools only allowed in specific assignments

 In some courses, the use of generative AI is only suitable for selected assignments, but is not suitable for the rest of the course.
 For example, the use can be justified in an assignment where certain elements, otherwise would be too time-consuming, and that the use of generative AI might give the students more time to focus on the topic itself.
 Another example is when generative AI is considered only to be suitable in a minority of the assignments, in order to make students avoid taking generative AI too lightly and thereby missing out on important experiences.